a-tbd/itp-workshop/README.md

 ```

 4. Next we'll download our frames

 You'll need to replace `<run id>` with the id from the previous run.
 You can find this at the beginning or end of your run logs, or using `spell ps`
 ```
 $ spell cp runs/<run id> fast_clouds_frames
 ```

 5. Rename your files to pair them

 In order to train our neural net using pix2pix, we'll need to create paired images.
 To do this, we need two directories with images that have identical names so the pix2pix script can create pairs.
 Since we want to pair each frame of one directory with the next frame, we'll create a second directory and rename the files so they are shifted by one.

 ```
 # create a second directory that is a copy of all the frames in your original directory
 $ cp -r fast_clouds_frames fast_clouds_frames_2

-# rename them shifted by one
+# rename them shifted by one.
+This needs to be run from within the directory that contains your images
+$ cd fast_clouds_frames_2
 $ a=0; for i in *.png; do new=$(printf "%04d.png" "$a"); mv -i -- "$i" "$new"; let a=a+1; done
 ```
 You'll need to remove 0000.png from the new dir, and the last file from your old dir to make sure the numbers of the files all match up.

 6. Upload your images

 ```
 $ mkdir paired_images
 $ mv fast_clouds_frames paired_images